industrial-edge/Performance-Analytics/docs/Installation.md

 ![Dataservice_Assets](graphics/Dataservice_Assets.png)

-Add for every step aspects.
+Create an aspect for every step.
 The first step of each branch (step 2 and step 11) must be configured as initial step.
 This is necessary to mark the beginning of the sequence and to link the corresponding product for the branch.

 First step of the branch: